 Yossef Rapoport discusses Ibn Taymiyya’s unique legal methodology, such as his rejection of accepted legal tricks that used lawful means for unlawful ends, and his breaking away with Ḥanbalī tradition in order to call for persistent ijtihād (striving to solve issues of law and theology using one’s efforts rather than merely relying on the opinions of past scholars).
 Intention is of primary importance to Ibn Taymiyya; even if all the proper legal forms are obeyed, if the aim is evil, he wholeheartedly rejects it.
 As is usual with Ibn Taymiyya, his views are in general refreshingly modern and rational.

 Tariq al-Jamil’s essay is a short discussion of Ibn Taymiyya’s anti-Shia polemical views.
 The essay by David Thomas is on Ibn Taymiyya’s polemical response to a Christian piece of writing that attempted to insinuate that all Muslims would embrace Christianity if they understood the Quran and the Bible better.
-Rather than responding to the Christian piece directly, Ibn Taymiyya uses it as an occasion to discuss why Islam is superior to Christianity and replaces it as God’s final, universal religion.
+Rather than responding to the Christian piece directly, Ibn Taymiyya uses it as an occasion to discuss why Islam is superior to Christianity.

 - Those who follow the way of the earliest Muslims and believe in rejecting innovations must shun such things.
 If they engage in them, they would be committing a sin.